As we make our

 The races to fill appellate court seats are becoming increasingly partisan, marked by outrageous advertising and huge increases in campaign spending.
 The result is a judiciary that’s tainted with the perception of bias.
 The decisions of even the most impartial judge are measured against campaign rhetoric and lists of donors, and the public’s faith in the fairness of the courts continues to erode.

 If we want to restore public confidence in Pennsylvania’s appellate judges, we need to keep them from having to be politicians in the first place; get them out of the fundraising game, and let them reach the bench on the basis of their ability and experience.
-We think it’s a better way to select appellate judges, and that’s why we’re working to bring Merit Selection to Pennsylvania’s appellate courts.
+We think it’s a better way to select appellate judges, and that’s why we’re working to bring Merit Selection to Pennsylvania’s ap

 Tags: judicial elections